 I chose to stain the top a contrasting shade rather than paint it as well.
 To do this, I started by stripping the original finish off.
 I actually did this part before I painted, because I didn't want to get the nasty stripping agent all over the fresh paint.

-I don't want to into detail on this process (this post is already long enough,) but the general process is 1) apply stripping agent, 2) let sit for 30 minutes, 3) scrap stripping agent off, 4) scrub with mineral spirits, 5) sand until wood is bare.
+I don't want to into detail on this process (there's a full post on stripping furniture here,) but the general process is 1) apply stripping agent, 2) let sit for 30 minutes, 3) scrap stripping agent off, 4) scrub with mineral spirits, 5) sand until wood is bare.

 Then I stained the top.
 I used Minwax's Cherry.

 Finally, I waxed the top with Miss Mustard Seed's Brown Antiquing Wax.
 I'm actually not sure if this stuff is intended to go on bare wood (the can says it's for paint,) but I love the way it feels on the wood, so I'm going with it.

 This hamper was a ton of work... but I really like how it looks in the bedroom.